 We love hot hatchbacks and we love classic French cars.
-The Renault Super 5 GTE (Gordini?)
-‘Supercinq’ looks very similar to the R5 Alpine and 5 Gordini turbos – as well as the R5GT Turbo’s we’ve brougt in from JAPAN.
+The Renault Super 5 GTX Baccara (Gordini?)
+‘Supercinq’ looks very similar to the R5 Alpine and 5 Gordini turbos – as well as the R5GT Turbo’s we’ve brought in from JAPAN.
 All follow a trusted formula – deliver high performance from minimal inputs.

-We are unsure if this came from the Dieppe factory that Alpine and Turbo models came from – but will share more once we have it in-hand late-September.
+We are unsure if this came from the Dieppe factory that Alpine and Turbo models came from – but will share more info as we have it.